-Lighthouses are meant to catch your eye, and these nine certainly deliver.
+Lighthouses are meant to catch your eye, and these ten certainly deliver.
 These tall, white buildings stand out against the landscape, making sure sailors by the shore stay safe.

 Barns Ness Lighthouse is a survivor; it was machine gunned during the war, but no damage was sustained thanks to the tough stone it was built with in 1901 from nearby Craigree and Barnton quarries.